SickChill/SickChill.Wiki/Remaining-settings-explained.md

 **IRC**

-Here you can connect directly to the Sick-Rage IRC channel.
+Here you can connect directly to the SickChill IRC channel.
 Just for some smalltalk or with a quick question.

 **Changelog**
 Shows the page with the Changelog.
-This lets you see the changes that where made to Sick-Rage and what new functions where added.
+This lets you see the changes that where made to SickChill and what new functions where added.

-**Support Sickrage**
+**Support SickChill**

 **View Log**